Daniel Remeta

-Daniel Eugene Remeta (January 6, 1958 – March 31, 1998) was an American convicted serial rapist, spree killer, mass murderer and child murderer who committed a total of five murders in 1985 in Kansas, Arkansas and Florida.
+Daniel Eugene Remeta (January 6, 1958 – March 31, 1998) was an American convicted spree killer who committed a total of five murders in 1985 in Kansas, Arkansas and Florida.
 Remeta first committed the murder of Mehrle Reeder on February 8, 1985, robbing and murdering at a convenience store in Ocala, Florida.
 Three days later, on February 11, 1985, Remeta and his group killed Linda Marvin during a robbery in Mulberry, Arkansas.
 Another two days later, Remeta and his accomplices shot and killed a gas station manager, Larry McFarland, in Grainfield, Kansas, before they later kidnapped and murdered two more men, John Schroeder and Glenn Moore, before they were all arrested in Atwood, Kansas, with one of Remeta's alleged accomplices, Mark Anthony Walter, being killed by police during a gunfight.

 Remeta was charged in all three states with the five murders.
 He was found guilty and sentenced to death in both Florida and Arkansas for the murders of Reeder and Marvin, while receiving multiple life sentences for the other murders in Kansas, where the state's death penalty was not implemented until 1994.
 Remeta was executed by the electric chair in Florida on March 31, 1998.
 Remeta's two surviving companions, James Hunter and Lisa Dunn (Remeta's girlfriend), were similarly convicted for the killings, although in the end, they were both acquitted of all charges upon their appeals and re-trials.